-R-9.
+R-10.
 Mediation

-At any stage of the proceedings, the parties may agree to conduct a mediation conference under the Construction Industry Mediation Procedures in order to facilitate settlement.
-The mediator shall not be an arbitrator appointed to the case.
-Where the parties to a pending arbitration agree to mediate under the AAA's rules, no additional administrative fee is required to initiate the mediation.
+- (a) At any stage of the proceedings, the parties may agree to conduct a mediation conference under the AAA Construction Industry Mediation Procedures in order to facilitate settlement.
+Unless requested by all parties, the mediator shall not be an arbitrator appointed to the case.
+Should the parties jointly request that the arbitrator serve as a mediator, the arbitrator's consent to do so is also required. - (b) If the case is initially filed for arbitration and the parties subsequently agree to mediate, unless the parties agree otherwise, or in the absence of party agreement, by the decision of the arbitrator, the arbitration process shall not be stayed while the mediation is pending.

-R-10.
+R-11.
 Administrative Conference